kopiro/turntable2sonos/README.md

 ## Hardware prerequisites

-- A Raspberry PI or equivalent; I recommend a version 3 minimum
+- A Raspberry PI or equivalent (something small you can put closr to the Turntable); I recommend a version 3 minimum
-- An microSD card to install Linux
+- An microSD card to install Raspbian; you can go as small as 4GB
-- A turntable with USB output or an [RCA-to-USB Preamp](https://www.behringer.com/product.html?modelCode=0805-AAF)
+- A turntable with USB output or, if the turntable has RCA output (red + white), then a [RCA-to-USB Preamp](https://www.behringer.com/product.html?modelCode=0805-AAF)

+I recommend to connect the Raspberry PI either via ethernet cable or buy a 5Ghz Wi-Fi adapter for better connection stability and no audio skips.

 ## Installation

+You first need to install Raspbian on the SD card and being able to SSH into the Pi remotely (for convenience); I'd suggest [you start reading here](https://www.raspberrypi.com/documentation/computers/getting-started.html).

+Once you're in, installation of the package is as simple as:

 ```
 wget https://github.com/kopiro/turntable2sonos/raw/refs/heads/main/build/turntable2sonos-1.0.0.deb
 sudo apt install -f ./turntable2sonos-*.deb
 ```

+Modify the configuration file `/etc/turntable2sonos/turntable2sonos.cfg`, then start the service (and it will also start at boot) with `sudo systemctl enable --now turntable2sonos`

-## Configuration
+## Configurations

-The configuration files live `/etc/turntable2sonos`; the only file you should change is `/etc/turntable2sonos/turntable2sonos.cfg`.

 Additional configurations are: